Launchpad: A Successful Client Call

 - When large teams are present, make sure you are on mute when not speaking.

 - Know how you sound to others who are listening.
 A lousy microphone or odd feedback can kill a call quickly.

 - Set notifications to alert you 30 – 40 min before a call, this gives you the proper time to login and set up before others join.

 - As a last resort, have a backup PDF or email with critical links and graphics that will be shared if your screen share unexpectedly stops working.

 One issue I often deal with is the stress and pressure that easily creep in right before the call begins.
-I’ve found it helpful to do some deep breathing exercises to slow my heart and calm down.
+I’ve found doing some deep breathing exercises helpful to slow my heart and calm down.
 And as noted above.
 The more prepared you are, the more confidence you will have, and that will result in an enjoyable experience for all.